herissonneves/portilla/README.md

    - Replace `#` with your actual social media URLs

 4. **Customize Colors**:
-   - Edit CSS variables in `css/styles.css`
+   - Edit CSS variables in `css/base.css`
    - Change primary and secondary colors to match your brand
+   - Note: Colors are now managed through Material Design 3 tokens in theme files

 5. **Add Your Photo**:
    - Replace the emoji placeholder (👨‍💻) with an actual image